skousik/RTD_tutorial/step_4_online_planning/README.tex.md

 ## 4.3 Trajectory Optimization

 Now we'll solve the online trajectory optimization problem for a single planning iteration.
-Most of this is the same as Example 9 above, so we'll just sketch the details.
+Much of this is the same as Example 9 above.
 The code is in `example_10_trajectory_optimization.m`.

 ### Example 10